 - If someone tells you he’s HIV-positive, remember that there are some especially respectful and thoughtful ways to react.

-- Guys who are HIV-positive and are taking treatment can maintain undetectable viral loads, which makes the chance of passing HIV extremely unlikely.
-There is less of a chance of HIV transmission if you have sex with an HIV-positive guy who has an undetectable viral load than, say, having condomless sex with a guy who believes his status to be HIV-negative.
+- Guys who are HIV-positive and are taking treatment can maintain undetectable viral loads, which means they can’t pass on HIV.
+There is less of a chance of HIV transmission if you have sex with an HIV-positive guy who has an undetectable viral load than having condomless sex with a guy who believes his status to be HIV-negative.

 What’s his approach to sexual health?
 How does it fit with mine?
 What will make me feel best?